Sweet Potato Sourdough Focaccia

 Continue to let the covered dough rise for bulk fermentation until it has risen 50% and is jiggly with bubbles forming around the sides of the bowl.
 With dough in the mid 70’s F, the first rise will take about 4-5 hours total, including the stretch and folds.

 Spray a 9×13” pan with non-stick spray and then add 2 Tablespoons of melted butter to the pan.
 Dump the dough into the pan and flip it once to coat both sides in butter.
-Cover and let it rise another hour or two covered in a warm spot until it has risen well and is puffy.
+Cover and let it rise another 2-3 hours covered in a warm spot until it has risen well and is puffy.

-Make the topping by beating softened butter and brown sugar, until smooth.
-Mix in pecans.
-Once the dough is ready, add the mixture in clumps on top of the dough.
+Make the topping by melting butter and then mixing in the brown sugar and pecans.
+Once the dough is ready, pour the mixture over the dough.
 Dimple the dough with your fingers, creating indentations in the dough, and bake in the oven at 425F degrees for 25-30 minutes.

 After the focaccia has finished baking, add it to a cooling rack and let it cool some before serving.